privateprep/coding-space-website/src/pages/blog/2024-08-19-why-its-more-important-than-ever-for-kids-to-learn-to-code-in-the-age-of-ai.md

 AI technologies, such as LLMs and chatbots, are built on complex algorithms and vast amounts of data.
 By learning to code, we gain insight into how these systems operate.
 By understanding code, we can learn to integrate AI tools effectively and learn to evaluate, modify, and situate what they produce into a larger system.

-Furthermore, learning to code isn't just about making a game or an app.
-It's about building problem-solving and critical thinking muscles that will improve performance in other disciplines and many different facets of life.
+Furthermore, learning to code isn't just about producing a game or an app.
+It's about building problem-solving and critical thinking muscles that will set the stage for further study of computer science, enhance mastery of other disciplines, and develop attitudes and mindsets that can impact many different facets of life.

 Coding requires us to approach complex problems logically and to break them down into steps.
 It requires the use of mental modeling (designing thinking, systems thinking, symbolic thinking, functional thinking), helps us build grit and analytical skills when we can't get our code to work, and allows us to express ourselves through our own unique creations.

 Coding is a creative process as much as it is technical one.
-While aspects of it have and will change, this essential point has and will remain the same: learning to code is a means to greater end.
+While aspects of it have and will change, this essential point has and will remain the same: learning to code is a means to many powerful ends.